Subscribe

 Share

-Devyani Saltzman, the director of arts and participation at the Barbican centre in London, is leaving her post after only 18 months in the role.
+Devyani Saltzman, the director of arts and participation at the Barbican Centre in London, is leaving her post after only 18 months in the role.
 According toThe Stage, Saltzman was made redundant.
-A Barbican spokesperson said that it is “unable to comment on individual staffing matters”.
+In a statement, Saltzman says the move is “due to an organisational restructure” and that her role will not be replaced.

-Saltzman, appointed in 2024, was previously the director of public programming at the Art Gallery of Ontario.
+Saltzman, appointed in 2024, was previously the director of public programming at the Art Gallery of Ontario in Toronto.
 “Key to her vision for the next chapter of the Barbican is the potential to create a new type of ethos in public institutions that is truly in service to their people and public, in addition to presenting the best of cutting-edge programming,” said a press statement on her appointment.
-Saltzman was approached for comment.

-Will Gompertz was appointed director of arts and learning at the Barbican in March 2021, later becoming artistic director.
-In late 2023, he left the museum after being appointed the director of Sir John Soane’s Museum in London.
+Will Gompertz was appointed director of arts and learning at the Barbican in March 2021, later becoming its artistic director.
+In late 2023 he left the museum after being appointed the director of Sir John Soane’s Museum in London.
 Gompertz was at the forefront of implementing the organisation’s anti-racism plan.

-In 2023, meanwhile, a display at the Curve Gallery at the centre was taken down after Resolve Collective accused Barbican staff of censoring a talk.
+In 2023, meanwhile, a display at the Barbican’s Curve Gallery by the Resolve Collective was taken down by the artist group after it accused Barbican staff of censoring a talk at the centre.

 Museums & HeritageBarbicanAppointments & departures